Ajaythakur15/Selenium-with-Specflow-using-BDD-scenarios/README.md

 # Selenium-with-Specflow-using-BDD-scenarios
 #Selenium with Specflow This repo contains source code of all combinations of positive and negative Test cases in BDD format for ‘Type of Partner’ selection.
 We build the tests after clean solution then rebuild solution and run the tests with the help of test explorer in test tab.
 Open the project that you want to test in Visual Studio.

-For the purposes of demonstrating an example unit test, this article tests a simple "liberis.com.automate" C# N Unit test project named liberis.com.automate.
+For the purposes of demonstrating an example unit test, this article tests a simple "liberis.com.automate" C# NUnit test project named liberis.com.automate.
 The sample code for such a project is as follows:

 .NET C#